pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// this to limit which ResourceClaims it receives from the apiserver.
 	UsedOnNodes []string
 }

-// ResourceClaimPhase determines whether a ResourceClaim is currently pending
-// (ResourceClaimPending), allocated (ResourceClaimAllocated) or needs to be
-// reallocated (ResourceClaimReallocate).
-Other phases may get added in the
-// future.
-type ResourceClaimPhase string

-const (
-	// The claim is waiting for allocation by the driver.
-	//
-	// For delayed allocation, the driver will wait for a selected node
-	// before it starts an allocation attempt.
-	ResourceClaimPending ResourceClaimPhase = "Pending"

-	// Set by the driver once the resource has been successfully
-	// allocated.
-The scheduler waits for all resources used by
-	// a Pod to be in this phase.
-	ResourceClaimAllocated ResourceClaimPhase = "Allocated"

-	// It can happen that a resource got allocated for a Pod and then the
-	// Pod cannot be scheduled onto the nodes where the allocated resource
-	// is available.
-The scheduler detects this and then sets the
-	// “reallocate” phase to tell the driver that it must free the
-	// resource.
-The driver does that and resets the ResourceClaimPhase
-	// back to "Pending".
-	ResourceClaimReallocate ResourceClaimPhase = "Reallocate" )

 // SchedulingStatus is used while handling delayed allocation. type SchedulingStatus struct {